martin9676/Polarized-Steganographic-Codes/README.md

 - [x] binary Sub-Polarized Steganographic Codes (bSPSC)
 - [ ] ternary Sub-Polarized Steganographic Codes (tSPSC)

-The current executable functions of SPSC is a pre-released version.
-Except that the calculation of optimal embedding probabilities is accelerated using SIMD instructions, the main part of this implementation does not use any acceleration/optimization strategy.
-Some acceleration methods might be introduced in the future if possible.
+The current executable functions of SPSC is a [pre-released version](https://github.com/martin9676/Polarized-Steganographic-Codes/releases).
+Except that the calculation of optimal embedding probabilities is accelerated using SIMD instructions, the main part of this implementation **does not use any acceleration/optimization strategy**.
+Some acceleration methods might be introduced in the future release if possible.

 ### Contact us